 - With all the books and articles and videos out there, how do you know if a source is a good source with information you can trust?

 Take a look at the video below on how to decide, or evaluate, whether sources on the internet are trustworthy and useful.

 When you're looking for good and trustworthy sources, remember TRAAP (Timeliness, Relevancy, Accuracy, Author, Purpose)!

 Once you have found sources you trust, it's time to gather information from those sources.

 A good place to start is to decide what question you are trying to answer.
 This is your research question, and it will help you decide which information is helpful to you.

 For example, instead of saying, "I want to learn about hot air balloons," a research question will sound more like, "How do hot air balloons fly?"
-That kind of question is specific and helps you decide what information you need from your sources.
+That question is specific and helps you decide what information you need from your sources.

 In your learning, you get to choose which pieces of information answer your question best, so you will want to take pieces of information from multiple sources.

-Move on to the Got It? section to test your memory of TRAAP and practice finding information in sources!
+Move to the Got It? section to test your memory of TRAAP and practice finding information in sources!